SiaFoundation/renterd/README.md

 #### Step 3: backing up partial slabs

-For users that have upload packing enabled, it is very important to back up partial slabs alongside the database backups.
-These partial slabs are essentially a sort of buffer that gets uploaded to the network when that buffer reaches a certain size, drastically speeding up a bunch of small file uploads.
-These partial slabs are located in a folder called `partial_slabs`, right in the renter's root directory.
+If "upload packing" is enabled, back up the `partial_slabs` folder located in the renter's root directory.
+These files contain data that has not been uploaded to the network yet, losing these files means an immediate loss of your data.

 ```bash
 tar -cvf partial_slabs.tar partial_slabs/
 ```

-### Install from a backup
+### Restoring from a backup

-The easiest way to install from a backup is to do a fresh install of `renterd` and then following the steps outlined in the section below where we restore from a backup (e.g. overwrite the database).
-The most important thing to keep in mind is to use the same seed (`RENTERD_SEED`) as the one in the backup.
+If the goal is to install `renterd` from a backup on a new machine, the easiest way is to do a fresh `renterd` install and then overwrite the empty database with the backup.
+Use the same `RENTERD_SEED` as the original installation.

-When you have the new renter up and running and consensus is synced, we don't have to go through configuring it because we'll overwrite the settings in the following section.

-### Restore a backup

 #### Step 1: shutdown renter